curioussoulscafe/curious-souls-cafe/README.md

 * **[Work that Resonates](https://app.curioussouls.cafe/topics/work-that-resonates/)**: Explore your evolving relationship with work, purpose, and fulfillment.

 💖 We express our heartfelt gratitude to the Singaporean facilitator(s) for the question sets for [Happiness](https://app.curioussouls.cafe/topics/happiness/), [Love Relationships](https://app.curioussouls.cafe/topics/love-relationships/), and [The Mind Speaks](https://app.curioussouls.cafe/topics/the-mind-speaks/), and to all participants who contributed to the [Global Curiosities](https://app.curioussouls.cafe/topics/global-curiosities/) deck.

-## 🎉 Bundled Apps

-- **The Dice Roller**: Access the [Virtual Dice Roller](https://app.curioussouls.cafe/dice/) (or read its [docs](https://curioussouls.cafe/dice/)) via the floating dice icon on any page.
-This is a fun tool used to decide who starts, break ties, or engage in meaningful "punishment" prompts.
-- **Meaningful Actions**: Access the [Action Prompts](https://app.curioussouls.cafe/action-prompts/) to spark gratitude, kindness, and inspiration with randomly presented creative tasks.

 ## ✨ App Features & Tools